MicrosoftDocs/azure-docs/articles/iot-hub/cli-cli-device-management-get-started.md

 * A session that creates a simulated device.
 The simulated device is configured to return a status code and JSON payload when any direct method is invoked.

-* A session that creates two scheduled jobs.
-The first job invokes a direct method and the second job updates a desired device twin property on the simulated device created in the other session.
+* A session that invokes a direct method on the simulated device created in the other session.

 ## Prerequisites

 * Azure CLI.
 You can also run the commands in this article using the [Azure Cloud Shell](/azure/cloud-shell/overview), an interactive CLI shell that runs in your browser or in an app such as Windows Terminal.
 If you use the Cloud Shell, you don't need to install anything.
 If you prefer to use the CLI locally, this article requires Azure CLI version 2.36 or later.
 Run `az --version` to find the version.
 To locally install or upgrade Azure CLI, see [Install Azure CLI](/cli/azure/install-azure-cli).

-* An IoT Hub.
+* An IoT hub.
 Create one with the [CLI](iot-hub-create-using-cli.md) or the [Azure portal](iot-hub-create-through-portal.md).

 * A registered device.
 Register one in the [Azure portal](iot-hub-create-through-portal.md#register-a-new-device-in-the-iot-hub).